irmen/prog8/docs/source/programming.rst

     pops a 16-bit word value off the CPU hardware stack into the given variable.
 Only variables can be used.
     Lowlevel function that should normally not be used.

-rnd()
-    returns a pseudo-random byte from 0..255

-rndw()
-    returns a pseudo-random word from 0..65535

 rol(x)
     Rotate the bits in x (byte or word) one position to the left.
     This uses the CPU's rotate semantics: bit 0 will be set to the current value of the Carry flag,